-The years ended December 31, 2018 and 2017 are considered non-inflationary economic environment (inflation accumulated over the three preceding years less than 26%), as established in MFRS B-10 "Effects of Inflation", consequently the effects of inflation on the Brokerage Firm's financial information are not recognized.
+Years ended December 31, 2019 and 2018 are considered non-inflationary economic environment (inflation accumulated over the three preceding years less than 26%), as established in MFRS B-10 "Effects of Inflation", consequently the effects of inflation on the Brokerage Firm's financial information are not recognized.
 Should the Brokerage Firm be back in an inflationary environment, the cumulative effects of inflation not recognized in prior periods must be retrospectively recognized from the last period that the economic environment was considered as inflationary.
-The accumulated inflation rate of the three preceding years, is as follows:
+The accumulated inflation rate of the three preceding years, is shown in the next page.